lfkeitel/asml-sim/README.md

 ### Command Flags

-- `-in`: Path to the input code file
+- `-in`: Path to the input code file.
 - `-out`: Path to the output file.
 If this is the text "stdout", output will be printed to standard output instead of a file.
 - `-nostate`: Don't print the machine state before every instruction execution.
 Use the combo `-out stdout -nostate` to only print the machine's printer to stdout.

 ## Architecture

 This machine has 16 8-bit registers and 256 8-bit memory cells.
-Registers are numbered 0-F in hex so their address is 4 bits.
+Registers are numbered 0-F in hex so their addresses are 4 bits.
 Memory cell addresses are from 00-FF in hex and so their addresses are 8 bits.

 Storing a value in cell FF will result in the value's ASCII representation being printed to the machine printer.
 The cell's value will then be reset to 0.
-Because of this, FF can't actually hold a value between instruction loads.
+Because of this, memory address FF can't actually hold a value between instruction loads.

 ## Language

 Each instruction is 16-bits (2-bytes) long.
 The first 4 bits are the opcode as described below.
 The next 3 4-bit sets are the operands for the instruction.
-Some instructions will combine operands into a single value, but conceptually thare are still separate operands.
+Some instructions will combine operands into a single value, but conceptually they are still separate operands.

 ```
  0 1 2 3 4 5 6 7  8 9 A B C D E F